 Putting the journal into her pack, she went to the living room and stood in front of the dresser that contained all of the trinkets.
-Slowly opening the top drawer, she moved aside some of his underwear until she found a small blue box.
+Slowly opening the top drawer, she moved aside some of his underwear until she found a small blue box sitting in the corner.
 It was rounded with the fabric made of velvet.
 When she opened the lid, Ada heard herself gasp.
 Inside was a ring.
-It was made of gold and in the center was a large oval-shaped diamond.
+It was made of gold with a large oval-shaped diamond in the center.
 Flanking the stone on either side and holding it in place were two small butterflies.
 This… This was an engagement ring!

 It was beautiful, and given the size of the diamond – expensive as well.
-Carefully she removed the ring from its case and held it in her thumb and forefinger.
-The work that had been put into it was remarkable.
-She could even see the careful etchings that had been done on the wings of the butterflies.
-Out of curiosity, she carefully slipped it on her left ring finger – a perfect fit.
+Carefully, she removed the ring from its case and held it in her thumb and forefinger.
+The work that had been put into it was remarkable including the careful etchings that had been carved into the wings of the butterflies.
+Out of curiosity she slipped it on her left ring finger – a perfect fit.
 How had Leon been able to gauge her ring size?

 The beep coming from his computer pulled her away from her thoughts and questions.
 The crack device was finished hacking into Leon’s laptop.
-Whatever information was stored there was now available.
+Whatever information he had stored there was now available to her.
 Sitting down at the desk, Ada brought up the main screen and checked the title of each folder on his desktop.
 Here was one – Operation: Water Snake.

-Clicking on the folder brought up pictures of weaponry and descriptions – all of it had been equipment she had seen in Umbrella One’s warehouse.
+Clicking on the folder brought up pictures of weaponry and descriptions – all of it equipment she had seen in Umbrella One’s warehouse.
 Then a picture of Dr. Hamza filled the screen.
-He was wearing a business suit and carrying a small metal suitcase.
-She recognized it – it was the product.
-Leon had written a small blurb next to it that only said, “Possible bio-agent?”
+He was wearing a business suit and carrying a small metal case.
+She immediately recognized it – it was the product!
+Leon had written a small blurb next to it that said, “Possible bio-agent?”
 Their two missions had been connected and the proof was in these photos – now, if she could only find out more about the weapons.

 Ada continued to skim the documents.
-The earliest one went back to October 10th when this assignment of his started.
-Browsing the folders something caught her eye.
-Each folder was labeled with month and year.
+The earliest one went back to October 10th when his assignment had started but as she browsed the folders, something caught her eye.
+Each folder was labeled with the month and year.
 They had started from October 2013 and went to February 2014.
 Instead of the next folder being March 2014 as would have been expected, it instead went to April 2014.
-She initially thought perhaps it had been a labeling mistake on his part.
-However, when she searched the February folder, the last file was dated on the 28th of February.
+She initially thought perhaps it had been a labeling mistake on his part, however when she searched the February folder, the last file was dated on the 28th of February.
 The reports picked up again on April 4th.
-Why then had Leon missed an entire month?
-She recalled him stating in his journal that he was intending to travel to Raccoon City during that time, but that was only to have been for a week… wasn’t it?
+Why had Leon missed an entire month?
+She then recalled him stating in his journal that he had intended to travel back to Raccoon City during that time.
+But that was only to have been for a week… wasn’t it?

-Something else then grabbed her attention.
+Something else grabbed her attention.
 A document dated May 17th 2014.